go-macaron/session/README.md

 ## Credits

-This package is forked from [beego/session](https://github.com/astaxie/beego/tree/master/session) with modifications.
+This package is forked from [beego/session](https://github.com/astaxie/beego/tree/master/session) with reconstruction(over 80%).

 ## License